Alice Springs will forever occupy a special place in the hearts of all who visit.

 Tjanpi Desert Weavers is a not-for-profit social enterprise that represents some 400 Aboriginal grass weavers in around 26 remote communities.
 Pick up a piece of the weavers’ work at the Tjanpi Gallery in Wilkinson Street.

-While your holiday can be as action packed as you want it in Alice Springs, there are plenty of opportunities for some quiet time.
+While a holiday in Alice Springs can be action-packed, there are plenty of opportunities for some quiet time as well.

-For relaxing things to do in Alice Springs, there’s nothing like experiencing the gentle stillness of the Red Centre just before dawn at least once during your stay.
+You have to experience the gentle stillness of the Red Centre just before dawn at least once during your stay.
 Outback Ballooning provides a ringside seat as the rising sun slowly ignites the rich red of the surrounding landscape.
 If you’ve never taken a hot air balloon flight, this is without doubt the place to do it.